Operation Independence: 1975

-Three months of constant patrolling and 'cordon and search' operations with helicopter-borne troops, soon reduced the ERP's effectiveness in the Famaillá area, and so in June, elements of the 5th Brigade moved to the frontiers of Tucumán to guard against ERP and Montoneros guerrillas crossing into the province from Catamarca, and Santiago del Estero.
+Three months of constant patrolling and 'cordon and search' operations with helicopter-borne troops soon reduced the ERP's effectiveness in the Famaillá area, so in June, elements of the 5th Brigade moved to the frontiers of Tucumán to guard against ERP and Montoneros guerrillas crossing into the province from Catamarca, and Santiago del Estero.

-On 11 May, an Army NCO was killed during a fierce exchange of fire with guerrillas on Route 301 in Tucumán.
+On 11 May, an Army officer, Second Lieutenant Raúl Ernesto García was killed while his unit manned a checkpoint during a fierce exchange of fire with a car-load of guerrillas travelling along Route 301 in Tucumán.
+The guerrilla that fired the fatal shot was identified as Wilfredo Contra Siles, a Bolivian national.
 That month, ERP representative Amílcar Santucho, brother of Roberto, was captured along with Jorge Fuentes Alarcón, a member of the Chilean Revolutionary Left Movement (MIR), trying to cross into Paraguay to promote the Revolutionary Coordinating Junta (JCR) unity effort with the MIR, the Uruguayan Tupamaros and the Bolivian National Liberation Army.
 During his interrogation, he provided information that helped the Argentine security agencies destroy the ERP.

-On 28 May, an eight-hour gun battle took place between 114 guerrillas and 14 soldiers in Manchalá, without casualties on either side.
-Nevertheless, the guerrillas hastily escaped, leaving behind vehicles, weapons and documentation, which enabled the army to take the upper hand.
+On 28 May, a four-hour gun-battle took place between 117 guerrillas and the 32-strong 1st Platoon from the 5th Mountain Engineer Company that had been assigned to carrying out repairs as part of a hearts-and-minds campaign in the schools of Manchalá, Yacuchina, Yonopongo and Balderrama in the Tucumán countryside, resulting in several casualties on both sides.
+The guerrilla force, wearing Argentine Army uniforms to achieve total surprise, had been instructed to advance in a column of heavy vehicles to the very gates of the headquarters of the 5th Mountain Brigade and force their way in with the aim of seizing and killing the brigade commander and his key officers.
+In the face of heavy army reinforcements, the guerrillas broke off contact and escaped to their operating base in El Tiro via three routes, leaving two of their own dead, Domingo Villalobos Campos, a Chilean national, and Juan Carlos Irurtia.
 By July, the commandos were carrying out search-and-destroy missions in the mountains.
 Army special forces discovered Santucho's hideout in August, then raided the ERP urban headquarters in September.

 Nevertheless, the military was not to have everything its way.
-On 28 August, a bomb was planted at the Tucumán air base airstrip by Montoneros, in a support action for their comrades in the ERP.
+On 16 August Corporal Miguel Dardo Juárez is shot dead in a gun battle that took place in Las Mesadas, with six guerrillas reportedly killed in that action.
+On 28 August, a bomb was planted at the Tucumán air base airstrip by Montoneros in support of their comrades in the ERP.
 The blast destroyed an Air Force C-130 transport carrying 114 anti-guerrilla Gendarmerie commandos heading for home leave, killing six and wounding 29.
 The following day saw the derailment of a train carrying troops back from the guerrilla front about 64 kilometers south of the city of Tucumán, this time without any casualties.
 Most of the Compañía de Monte's general staff were killed in a special forces raid in October, but the guerrilla units continued to fight.
-Between 7 and 8 October, six soldiers were killed during an ambush.